effector/patronum/src/every/readme.md

 ### Motivation

-Method calculates boolean value if each store satisfies the condition in `predicate`.
+The method calculates boolean value if each store satisfies the condition in `predicate`.
 It is useful to check that user has correct values in each state.

 ### Formulae